RussOakham/Avengers-Snap/README.md

 ### Features to consider implementing in future

 **Leaderboard**

+ - Add ability to input a usernamer, for game to save user move, timer and difficulty scores and display on a global leaderboard.
+As this would require configuration to save and fetch data from a server, this is has not yet been implemented.

 ## 3. Technologies Used
 1. [HTML](https://en.wikipedia.org/wiki/HTML) - Programming language providing content and structure of website.